-- Official transcripts of all levels of the academic record must be requested in writing with signature to the Registrar’s Office at the Fond du Lac campus.
+- Official transcripts of all levels of the academic record must be requested via secure online transcript ordering or in-person at the Fond du Lac campus.

 - Transcripts are not released to students with financial obligations to Moraine Park Technical College.

 Grades can be viewed on myMPTC.
-If official grades are needed, please request an official transcript from the Student Records Office.
+If official grades are needed, please request an official transcript from the Registrar’s Office.

 - A “C” grade (or equivalent for pass/fail courses) must be attained in all courses required for program graduation.

 - Failure to maintain standards will place students on academic probation or suspension (See Academic Standing).

 The following criteria are used to evaluate a student’s academic progress:

 - Completing assignments to make satisfactory progress toward course completion